Issues in Piano Care and Purchasing/Selection:

 Is the piano close to concert pitch (A=440).
 If not, that doesn't necessarily mean much other than it hasn't been tuned for a long time and will need a pitch-

-If the seller states that "it has been a few years since it was tuned", that usually does NOT mean a literal duration of several years.
-It usually indicates 20+ years as determined from my experience in hearing this statement.
+If the seller states that "it has been a few years since it was tuned", experience has revealed that this usually does NOT mean a literal duration of several years.
+It often indicates that it has been many years since the last tuning.

 Generally speaking, the condition of a used piano will be discussed privately with the prospective purchaser once the instrument has been evaluated.
 There may be things to discuss that are between the technician and the prospective buyer that could contradict or offend the seller if discussed in their presence.
 The purchaser who is paying for the evaluation wants to make an informed decision make an offer to purchase from the seller.
 The owner / seller is not entitled to a free evaluation.
 However, if the prospective buyer wants to share the information with the seller, that is their choice.

 Keep the following in mind:

-Dusting spray on the piano or even its use on furniture in the same room will likely get into the tuning pins.
+Dusting spray on the piano, or even its use on furniture in the same room, will likely get into the tuning pins.
 This can cause pins to become loose and eventually the piano will not hold a tuning.
-Sprays such as Pledge or Liquid Gold contain chemicals that can damage pianos or interact with an older piano finish.
+Sprays such as Pledge or Liquid Gold may contain chemicals that will damage pianos or interact with an older piano finish.
 Do not use this type of product on the piano including the keys.

 In addition to the impact on tuning pins, older pianos may have a finish that can become sticky from use of modern cleaning chemicals.
-(One of my customers had a bench that became sticky because of this.)
+(One of my customers had an older piano bench that became very sticky as a result of cleaning chemicals.)